Rian-D/Rian-D/README.md

 - 👋 Hi, I’m Rian.
 - 👀 I’m interested in solving real-world problems using my coding skills.
 I hope to make the world a better place through programming :)
 - 🌱 I’m proficient in Python, HTML/CSS/JS, Haskell, Java
-- 💞️ I’m looking for work experience in software development where I can improve my skills on the job and work in a team of equally passionate programmers!
+- 💞️ I’m looking for work experience in areas like quantatative finance, software engineering and machine learning where I can improve my skills on the job and work in a team of equally passionate programmers!
 - 📫 How to reach me: riandatta1@gmail.com or message me on Linkedin @rian-datta
 - 😄 Pronouns: he/him